urbaman/HomeLab/Kubernetes/Prometheus-Stack/Glusterfs/readme.md

 sudo systemctl start gluster-metrics-exporter
 ```

-## Install the Install the endpoits, service and servicemonitor
+## Install the endpoits, service and servicemonitor

 In the yaml, we use relabeling to make the hostname value readable and manageable.
 Adjust to your situation.